Employer NI rise 2025: what it means for tradespeople

 Impact on hiring apprentices and subcontractors

 - CIS subcontractors: Employing subcontractors under the Construction Industry Scheme (CIS) can mitigate increased NI costs, as you will primarily pay their invoices, not NI contributions.
 This could be a more cost-effective strategy for managing workforce expenses.
+Subcontractors bring flexibility and can be particularly advantageous for short-term projects or fluctuating workloads.

 For more on subcontractor deductions, visit our CIS deduction calculator.